 Find your unique selling point

 Find your unique selling point and competitive advantage.
 The travel industry is a very competitive and saturated market.
-Therefore, your ads need to showcase exactly what makes you stand out amongst the competition.
+Therefore, to compete with PPC advertising in the travel sector, your ads need to showcase exactly what makes you stand out amongst the competition.
 Perhaps your hotel has a treehouse, a spectacular ocean view, an award-winning restaurant, or a magnificent interior?
 Display what you pride yourself the most about.
 Perhaps your coach trips offer the highest comfort seats?

 Use image ads

-If you are using Display Network create attention-grabbing visuals that will captivate the user to click on it and potentially become your customer.
+If you are using Google’s Display Network, create attention-grabbing visuals that will captivate the user to click on it and potentially become your customer.
 However, Display Network is more suited for larger travel industry players with bigger PPC budget.

 3. Optimise landing pages